wowsocode/angular_genesis/README.md

 angular_genesis
 ===============

-Bootstrap for an angular single page application, built on a Hapi framework with Gulp!
+Bootstrap for an Angularjs single page application, built on a Hapi framework with Gulp!

 ##Requires